olivia-mauger/tutorials/docs/source/flow-control.rst

 ``while`` Loops
 ^^^^^^^^^^^^^^^

 Now, we will shift to **loops**, specifically ``while`` loops.
 But first, we must answer a basic question: *What is a loop?* As with Shadow, and programming in general, sometimes you will need to repeat an action multiple times.
-For example, let's say for some random reason I wanted to write a program that outputs "I love Shadow!"
+For example, let's say for some random reason we wanted to write a program that outputs "I love Shadow!"
 5 times in a row.
-I could write ``Console.printLine("I love Shadow!")`` 5 separate times.
+We could write ``Console.printLine("I love Shadow!")`` 5 separate times.
 However, this can become quite tedious and inefficient.
 Cue **loops**.
 Loops allow you to repeat code for a specified number of times, or while a certain condition is met.

 The first type of loop discussed is the ``while`` loop, which repeats code based off of some boolean expression.
 The basic structure is below: